-Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Leucadia Wastewater District for its comprehensive annual financial report for the fiscal year ended June 30, 2019.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Leucadia Wastewater District for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.